paapaabdullahm/phpunit/README.md

 # PHPUNIT

 A Programmer-Oriented Testing Framework for PHP.
 An instance of the xUnit architecture for unit testing frameworks.
 Checkout the [**Getting Started with PHPUnit**](https://phpunit.de/getting-started.html) page on the project website for a quick intro.
-Check the documentation on the [__8.x__](https://phpunit.readthedocs.io/en/8/) release.

-> Since @sebastianbergmann abandoned **dbunit**, it will no more be included in this and future builds.
+Since @sebastianbergmann abandoned **dbunit**, it will no more be included in this and future builds.
 You can read more on this issue from <a href="https://github.com/sebastianbergmann/dbunit/issues/217" target="_blank">**here**</a>

 ## Current Tag: